-Chia seeds are little, oval-shaped seeds originating from the Salvia hispanica plant, more commonly known as the chia plant.
-They are sometimes called salba seeds, are usually bought whole and come in black or white varieties.
+Chia seeds are little oval-shaped seeds originating from the Salvia hispanica plant, more commonly known as the chia plant.
+They are sometimes called salba seeds, are usually bought whole, and come in black and white varieties.

-Chia seeds are native to Mexico and Guatemala, and were likely used as a staple food in ancient Aztec and Mayan diets (3).
+Chia seeds are native to Mexico and Guatemala and were likely used as a staple food in ancient Aztec and Mayan diets (

 Chia seeds taste pretty bland, whereas flax seeds have a slightly nuttier flavor.
-However, both seeds are easily incorporated into a variety of dishes.
+However, both types of seeds are easy to incorporate into a variety of dishes.

-Summary: Both chia and flax are types of seeds.
-Chia seeds are smaller and blander tasting, whereas flax seeds are larger and nuttier in flavor.
+Chia and flax are types of seeds.
+Chia seeds are smaller and blander-tasting, whereas flax seeds are larger and nuttier in flavor.

 Both chia and flax seeds are rich in a variety of nutrients.